evaafi/sdk/docs/README.md

 If there is no need for a separate provider, it is recommended to use `getOpenedUserContract` for convenience.
 After that, we need to [get the current prices](./extended.md#pricedata).
 There are 2 possible scenarios:

 - Very rare case when prices are not available: `getSyncLite` - a method that can get only the token balances on the user contract without calculating other values.
-This will allow you to interact with the contract at a minimum level even if prices are not available.
+This allows you to interact with the contract at a minimum level even if prices are not available.
 - Main case: `getSync` - a method that takes **AssetsData**, **AssetsConfig** and **PriceData**.
 Using these values, it calculates all the necessary limits and useful values for the user.

 ## Available Operations